Minterest vs. Morpho

 Minterest is not just another lending protocol; it fixes a fundamental problem in DeFi by making liquidations fairer, more predictable, and more sustainable.
 While Morpho is an improvement over traditional lending pools, it still shares a similar Aave/Compound’s outdated liquidation model.

-While Morpho’s peer-to-peer lending optimisation is beneficial, Minterest is the superior choice for users who want maximum returns, security, and community incentives.
+While Morpho’s peer-to-peer lending optimisation is beneficial, Minterest is the compelling choice for users who want maximum returns, security, and community incentives.

-- Minterest provides high APYs, lower borrowing costs, and fully automated liquidation protection.
+- Minterest is designed to provide high APYs, lower borrowing costs, and fully automated liquidation protection.

 - Morpho lacks revenue-sharing and relies on external liquidators, making it less user-friendly.